-As you are aware, I am an advocate for making people feel good about themselves and to focus on being well and being fabulous to boost confidence, mental health and wellness.
-Which is why I want you see this film and feel liberated from the pressures of being perfect.
+I am an advocate for making people feel good about themselves and to focus on being well and being fabulous to boost confidence, mental health and wellness.

 Think all things female.
 It is our essence.
-It is what makes us women.
-We have decided to ensphere our HER coaching with EMBRACE Body Image Movement and create a group muse to ponder, discuss and enjoy being females in a mans world.
+It is what makes us women right?
+We have created a group muse, to ponder, discuss and enjoy being females in a mans world.
 (We all know the real truth though ladies!)

 Yes it can be any age.

 Just show up and be present.

 Yes it is to give encouragement and embrace our uniqueness and is simply a safe place for modern women to share, laugh, love and be ourselves with no pressures.

 Yes we will have talks around health and wellness as that is what we do.
 However, the topics will sit with life issues around stress, sweat, menopause, pelvic floors, resilience, grief, happiness, being comfortable in our skin, eating for health, stress (did I say stress already?) and general subjects that you may find in Women and Home Magazine with a hint of Cosmo.